nancyirisarri/udacity_hadoop/project/README.md

 The following mappers and reducers work on the given file *purchases.txt*

-- Give a sales breakdown by product category across all the stores with [sales_per_category](https://github.com/nancyirisarri/udacity_hadoop/tree/master/project/sales_per_category).
+- Give a sales breakdown by product category across all the stores, [lesson6_part2](https://github.com/nancyirisarri/udacity_hadoop/tree/master/project/lesson6_part2_salesPerCategory).

-- Find the monetary value for the highest individual sale for each separate store with [highest_sale](https://github.com/nancyirisarri/udacity_hadoop/tree/master/project/highest_sale).
+- Find the monetary value for the highest individual sale for each separate store, [lesson6_part3](https://github.com/nancyirisarri/udacity_hadoop/tree/master/project/lesson6_part3_highestSale).

-- Give the total number of sales and the total sales value from all the stores using [total_sales](https://github.com/nancyirisarri/udacity_hadoop/tree/master/project/total_sales).
+- Give the total number of sales and the total sales value from all the stores, [lesson6_part4](https://github.com/nancyirisarri/udacity_hadoop/tree/master/project/lesson6_part4_totalSales).

+- Find the mean of the purchases made on Sunday, [lesson7_part9](https://github.com/nancyirisarri/udacity_hadoop/tree/master/project/lesson7_part9_findingMean).

 The following mappers and reducers work on the given file *access_log*

-- Find the number of hits on the page */assets/js/the-associates.js* with [hits_to_page](https://github.com/nancyirisarri/udacity_hadoop/tree/master/project/hits_to_page).
+- Find the number of hits on the page */assets/js/the-associates.js*, [lesson6_part6](https://github.com/nancyirisarri/udacity_hadoop/tree/master/project/lesson6_part6_hitsToPage).

-- How many hits were made by a specific IP address using [hits_from_ip](https://github.com/nancyirisarri/udacity_hadoop/tree/master/project/hits_from_ip).
+- How many hits were made by a specific IP address using [lesson6_part7](https://github.com/nancyirisarri/udacity_hadoop/tree/master/project/lesson6_part7_hitsFromIp).

-- Find the hits and the path of the most popular file, i.e. path that occurs most often in a server access log with [most_popular](https://github.com/nancyirisarri/udacity_hadoop/tree/master/project/most_popular).
+- Find the hits and the path of the most popular file, i.e. path that occurs most often in a server access log with [lesson6_part8](https://github.com/nancyirisarri/udacity_hadoop/tree/master/project/lesson6_part8_mostPopular).

+The following mappers and reducers work on the given file *forum_node.tsv*
+- Count the uses of the word *fantastic* and find the nodes that use the word *fantastically*, [lesson7_part7](https://github.com/nancyirisarri/udacity_hadoop/tree/master/project/lesson7_part7_invertedIndex).

 ## How to Run the Files on a Cloudera Distribution including Apache Hadoop

-1. Modify the given mapper.py and reducer.py for the input and output data.
+1. Modify the given mapper.py and reducer.py for the input and output data and put in directory *code*.

 2. To run a test, make a subset of the data containing the first 50 lines